cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 ## What are your models and how did you validate them?

-The Physiology Engine is a closed loop total body physiology model that combines physics-based lumped parameter models and control system feedback mechanisms to model real-time system-level physiologic behaviors.
+The engine is a closed loop total body physiology model that combines physics-based lumped parameter models and control system feedback mechanisms to model real-time system-level physiologic behaviors.
 Lumped parameter models use electrical circuit analogs to represent the major physiologic systems.